top of page

 CH - Liran

-Niv Keshet, born in 1985, single, lives in Ginot shomron
+Niv Keshet, born in 1985, lives in Ginot shomron

 Niv served as an infantry soldier and joined the Nachshon Battalion in March, 2003.